Lethe avatar

 attention gate

-Decides whether a background thought is worth interrupting you for.
-Most aren't.
+Filters background thoughts.
+Most aren't worth your time.
 The ones that are, get through.

 01:24:18 dmn background cognition complete. found possible deadline drift